Stories for My Grandchildren

 “I would,” he says, oh so very earnestly.

-“I knew I liked you,” I say as I kiss the top of his head.
+“I knew I liked you,” and I kiss the top of his head.

 The next day I get a call from his father.
 “Is there any particular reason you’re having a conversation with my son about Hitler?”